szh2425/hack_the_epidemic/README.md

 <strong>Brainstorming ideas:</strong>

-1. Use blockchain to store genetic information of patient.
+<strong>Use blockchain to store genetic information of patient.</strong>
 </br>Why?
 Genes of patients can tell:
 1. If they are predisposed to addiction